dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 To our young Black and Latinx LGBTQ folks: You are powerful.
 You are resilient.
 And your health matters.

-Routine HIV testing should be a regular part of your healthcare routine.
+Make an appt today with a primary care provider and make routine HIV testing a regular part of your healthcare routine.

 Don't be afraid to ask for it, and don’t be afraid to talk openly with your partners and friends about it.